Hall-on-Toric: Descendant Laughlin state in the chiral $\mathbb{Z}_p$ toric code

 Since the perturbation commutes with the plaquette operators $B_p$, the model remains diagonal in plaquette flux, even as the charges begin to fluctuate.
 To focus on these dynamics, we extend the Hilbert space by introducing $\Zp$ matter degrees of freedom, $C_s$, on the sites of the square lattice, subject to the local Gauss law constraint that $C_s = A_s$ (see~\aref{app:model} for more details).
 In the extended gauge-matter representation, the gauge degrees of freedom are static and we obtain a pure $\Zp$ matter model,

 Here, $R_s$ is $\Zp$ conjugate to $C_s$ and $\tau_{ij}$ is a fixed gauge background determined by the $B_p$ flux sector of interest.
 The matter model is a $\mathbb{Z}_p$ version of the Harper-Hofstadter Hamiltonian~\cite{harper_single_1955,hofstadter_energy_1976}, see \figref{fig:1}{b}.
+We emphasize that Eq.~\eqref{eq:Hgauge} is an exact rewriting of Eq.~\eqref{eq:HZp} available so long as the plaquette flux is static.

 Consider the transition between two toric code phases $\CTC{0}{1}$ with no background charge per unit cell and $\CTC{1}{1}$ with one background charge per unit cell.
 At $t_e=0$, the transition is direct, taking place at $\Phi_e=\pi/p$ where the energy of the two charge states is degenerate as illustrated by the ``ferris wheel'' in \figref{fig:phase_diagram_unpert}{a}.
 For $t_e \ll \Gamma_e$, the other charge states are energetically inaccessible and may be projected out.
 The resulting effective Hamiltonian is a Hofstadter model with hardcore Bosons,